Website Preloader

 However, receiving timely feedback throughout the motion graphics process is how we protect our client’s budget and deliver results on time.

-Barring extraordinary circumstances — projects only drift off course when feedback is vague, delayed, or unconsolidated.
-Developing a punch list of change orders lets us knock out edits one after the other.
+Barring extraordinary circumstances, projects only drift off course when feedback is vague, delayed, or unconsolidated.
+Creating a punch list of change orders allows us to address each edit individually.
 Not to mention, it’s an easy fix to avoid unnecessary back-and-forth, lost emails, or missed edits!

 In the past, we’ve received feedback from uninformed stakeholders weeks after final delivery.
 Unfortunately, after final delivery, we need to explain that change orders require additional fees and delays to execute.
 We like to look out for our clients, so it’s in their best interest to have all stakeholders on the same page throughout the entire motion graphics process.